EROE-Souls/Elden-Ring-Overlord-Expirience/README.md

 - Blood Blade Dance is now considered a Jump Attack, Dash Attack, Combo Attack, and Blood Attack.
 - Golden Crux is now considered a Jump Attack.
 - Wild Strikes: light attacks are considered Dodge/Backstep Attacks, while heavy attacks are considered Dash Attacks.
-- Stormcaller is now considered a Dash Attack and Final Chain Attack .
+- Stormcaller is now considered a Dash Attack and Final Chain Attack.
-- Ancient Dragon's Lightning Strike is now considered a Lightning Attack, Dash Attack, and Final Chain Attack
+- Ancient Dragon's Lightning Strike is now considered a Lightning Attack, Dash Attack, and Final Chain Attack.
 - Thundercloud Form is now considered a Lightning Attack, Dash Attack, and Jump Attack (charged).
 - Thunder Kick is now considered a Lightning Attack, Dodge/Backstep Attack, and Jump Attack (heavy attack).
-- Stormhawk Attack is now considered a Dash Attack and Final Chain Attack .
+- Stormhawk Attack is now considered a Dash Attack and Final Chain Attack.
-- Rancor Slash is now considered a Final Chain Attack .
+- Rancor Slash is now considered a Final Chain Attack.
 - Blind Spot is now considered a Dodge/Backstep Attack.
-- Dryleaf Whirlwind is now considered a Jump Attack and Final Chain Attack .
+- Dryleaf Whirlwind is now considered a Jump Attack and Final Chain Attack.
-- Raging Beast is now considered a Dodge/Backstep Attack, Jump Attack, and Final Chain Attack .
+- Raging Beast is now considered a Dodge/Backstep Attack, Jump Attack, and Final Chain Attack.
 - Red Bear Hunt is now considered a Combo Attack during repeated use.
 - Sorcerous Strike is now considered a Dash Attack and Combo Attack.
 - Savage Claws are now considered a Dash Attack, Jump Attack, and Final Chain Attack
 - Reaping Slash is now considered a Dash Attack, Two-Handed Attack, and Final Chain Attack.
 - Golden Cross is now considered a Jump Attack.
 - Lightning Dash is now considered a Dash Attack.
-- Lightning Dash (Axes) is now considered a Dash Attack, Dual-Wield Attack, and Final Chain Attack .
+- Lightning Dash (Axes) is now considered a Dash Attack, Dual-Wield Attack, and Final Chain Attack.
 - Lightning Dash (Greataxe) is now considered a Dash Attack and Jump Attack.
 - Swift Strike is now considered a Jump Attack.
-- Promised Consort is now considered a Dash Attack, Jump Attack, and Final Chain Attack .
+- Promised Consort is now considered a Dash Attack, Jump Attack, and Final Chain Attack.
 - Romina's Purification is now considered a Dancing Attack and Jump Attack.
 - Moon Slash is now considered a Two-Handed Attack (melee hit only, not the projectile) and a Dash Attack (heavy attack).
-- Raise Weapon is now considered a Two-Handed Attack and Final Chain Attack (heavy attack).
+- Raise Weapon is now considered a Two-Handed Attack and Final Chain Attack (heavy attack) .
-- Quick Strike is now considered a Dodge/Backstep Attack and Final Chain Attack .
+- Quick Strike is now considered a Dodge/Backstep Attack and Final Chain Attack.
+- Corpse Piler is now considered a Two-Handed Attack, Blood Attack and Final Chain Attack.